dvalle22/Mel-Danilo-Cody/docs/glossary.md

 # Glossary of Definitions

-## Definition
+Here, you can find some of the most commonly used clauses in SQL.

 ##### [Tuple](https://dvalle22.github.io/Mel-Danilo-Cody/docs/modify/#populating-a-table)
 A singular row in a database consisting of a set of related data

-## Commonly Used Clauses

-Here, you can find some of the most commonly used clauses in SQL.

 ##### [\*](https://dvalle22.github.io/Mel-Danilo-Cody/docs/modify/#populating-a-table)
 Asking the query to return all columns of the queried tables